Contents: Watts Simple Definition

-Before you can understand what is power, please make sure you read my very short, easy-to-read article: What Is an Electrical Circuit?
+Before you can understand what a watt is, please make sure you read my very short, easy-to-read article: What Is an Electric Circuit?

-Then, come back to EASILY understand the bare bone basics about power and watts.
+Then, come back to EASILY understand the bare-bone basics about watts.

-To understand what power is, you must understand what voltage is (measured in volts) and what an electrical current is (measured in amps).
+To understand what a Watt is, you must first understand what voltage is (measured in volts) and what an electrical current is (measured in amps).

 Electricity is caused by the movement of electrons in an electrical circuit.